greerviau/openvoiceassistant-hub/core/skills/README.md

 The action functions can perform any actions auxilary actions you want.
 You can utilize any integrations that you have imported.
 You can access an integration via the integration manager ```OpenVoiceAssistant.integration_manager.get_integration_module("<integration>")```.

-The action functions themselves take a dictionary ```context``` as a parameter and must return a string response that you want to send to the user.
+The action functions themselves take a dictionary ```context``` as a parameter.
+The function must ultimately set the ```response``` field in the context dictionary with the response to provide to the user.
+If no response is set, then the assistant will not audibly respond (sometimes this is desired).
+You can also set the ```synth_response``` if you need to format your response with a text formatting that would be easier for the TTS engine to synthesize (see default/time for example).

 ```build_skill``` function simple returns an instance of the Skill class.